jasonalantolbert/gh-auth/README.md

 ## License

-gh-auth's source code is released under the MIT License.
+gh-auth is released under the MIT License.